JeppW/w4ke.info/_posts/2025-01-26-totp-brute.md

 So what conclusions can we draw from this mathematical venture of ours?

 To my own personal dismay, the time step duration seems to carry very little weight.
 This unfortunately means that the simplified binomial model employed by other authors is almost indistinguishable from the one we developed in this article.
-In other words, our careful mathematical analysis turned out to be little more than computationally expensive pedantry.
+In other words, our careful analysis turned out to be little more than computationally expensive pedantry.
 Well, at least now we know.

 Unsurprisingly, the grace period parameter $$ \lambda $$ makes quite a significant difference to TOTP bruteforceability.
-It is my opinion that $$ \lambda $$ should generally be set to $$ 0 $$ in production systems, as it considerably weakens the security of TOTP authentication, and the synchronization issues it is supposed to address are presumably quite rare - unless the prover submits their code at the very last second, which I'd wager most users instinctively avoid anyway.
+It is my opinion that $$ \lambda $$ should generally be set to $$ 0 $$ in production systems, as it considerably weakens the security of TOTP authentication, and the synchronization issues it is supposed to address are presumably quite rare – unless the prover submits their code at the very last second, which I'd wager most users instinctively avoid anyway.

 As we'd suspected, 6-digit TOTPs are indeed troublingly bruteforceable; a ~50% chance of success can be obtained in a matter of hours with even a modest request rate of 20-30 requests per second.
 And with specialized software like [Turbo Intruder](https://portswigger.net/research/turbo-intruder-embracing-the-billion-request-attack), much higher rates can often be achieved.